kosua20/Rendu/README.md

 On a more down-to-earth level, some engineering tasks could also help improve the engine.

 - Cleanup the way materials are handled right now.
+- Add a specialized SceneApp, abstract frustum culling with draw lists?
 - Potential move to Vulkan?